Having a tool does not make you an expert carpenter.

 Sorry for the truth bomb, but it’s important to understand that just because you have a hammer and saw doesn’t mean you have the skill to build a house.

 Of course, you can develop the skills needed to build the house with your hammer and saw, but it takes time.
-An experienced carpenter has gone through training, mentorships and has learned things along the way.
+An experienced carpenter has gone through training and mentorships, learning new techniques along the way.

 Experienced professionals can help you know what you don’t know.